TetianaChykalova/user-list/README.md

     sudo docker run -d -p <<port>> <<tag>>

+## App problems

+I have double rendering when submitting the form.
+You can see that the form inputs turn red for a second but then return to their desired state.
+I understood that this behavior is caused by an asynchronous request to the database.
+But unfortunately, I don't know how to solve it yet

 ## About candidate
 ### You can find out more about the candidate's experience and skills at the link
 https://tetiana-chykalova.click/